 In the DP, assessment is based on a combination of internal and external assessments.
 Both types of assessments are designed to provide a comprehensive evaluation of a student’s academic abilities and understanding.

-- Internal Assessments (IA): Conducted by teachers at Tesla Education IB World School, these assessments include coursework, projects, presentations, and other forms of evaluation.
+- Internal Assessments (IA): Conducted by teachers at Tesla Education, these assessments include coursework, projects, presentations, and other forms of evaluation.

 - External Assessments (EA): Conducted by IB examiners, external assessments include written exams, essays, and assignments that are completed at the end of the two-year DP.